 Communication

 Communication costs in the West Bank, Palestine, are average for items such as home telephone rental, internet subscription, mobile service provider tariff, and data.
 A basket costing US$200 in New York costs US$180.
-The average price for a monthly standard plan internet subscription is US$53, while the benchmark mobile tariff is USD $0.14 per minute.
+The average monthly standard plan internet subscription price is US$53, while the benchmark mobile tariff is USD $0.14 per minute.

-It is also easy to buy Palestinian sim cards in the West Bank, just make sure you bring your passport with you.
-While mobile phone contracts may vary, for around 50 shekels per month, you can get a Palestinian sim card with plenty of data.
+It is also easy to buy Palestinian SIM cards in the West Bank; just make sure you bring your passport with you.
+While mobile phone contracts may vary, you can get a Palestinian SIM card with plenty of data for around 50 shekels per month.

 Clothing

-The average price for an international brand of men’s jeans in the West Bank is 178.33 ₪ (US$62), a quality international brand of running shoes is 375.00 (US$90), men’s leather shoes suitable for office wear are US$67, and a medium-size international summer dress from a global chain store is US$74.
+The average price for an international brand of men’s jeans in the West Bank is 178.33 ₪ (US$62), a quality international brand of running shoes is 375.00 (US$90), and men’s leather shoes suitable for office wear are US$67.
+A medium-size international summer dress from a global chain store is US$74.

 1 Pair of Jeans (Levis 501 Or Similar)178.33